KexinGAO42/leetcode_craker/README.md

 Steps for solution:

+1. Consider edge cases (optional)

-1. Define the state variables
+2. Define the state variables (optional)

-2. Define the dp array (depending on the state variables)
+3. Define the dp array (depending on the state variables)

+   1. a single or several variants - O(1) extra space
+   2. a 1D array - O(N) extra space
+   3. a multi-dimensional array - O(N^2) extra space

+     Note: We may always think about whether we could reduce the size of dp (if the previous solutions no longer neccesary after they have been used)

-3. Define the initial values
+4. Define the initial values

+   1. Matrix:
+      1. the top-left / bottom-right corner be the same as the original matrix
+      2. the first row and column be the same as the original matrix

-4. Define the state transition functions (trickest part)
+5. Define the state transition functions (trickest part)

 ## LeetCode questions